We all make mistakes in life, some more serious than others. One

 Secured credit cards are great for:

-- Students who generally need to establish and build a
+- Young folks / students who generally need to establish

 - Consumers who have had some debt or credit problems